Born on December 25, 1971, Justin Trudeau is Canada’s 23rd Prime Minister, the Minister of Intergovernmental Affairs and the Minister of Youth.

 Prior to entering politics, Mr. Trudeau was frequently called upon to speak at conferences and various events on youth and environmental issues.
 He was the Chair of Katimavik, where he spoke to young people about the value of community service and volunteerism, and a board member of the Canadian Avalanche Foundation, where he promoted avalanche safety.
 The more Mr. Trudeau spoke with young people across the country, the more he began to gravitate toward a life of advocacy.
-It became increasingly clear that the issues young Canadians care about — education, the environment, their generation's economic prospects — needed a stronger voice in the public sphere.
+It became increasingly clear to him that the issues young Canadians care about — education, the environment, their generation's economic prospects — needed a stronger voice.
 He also began to feel that a generational change was approaching.
 It was against this backdrop that he made his first steps into politics.

 Mr. Trudeau was elected Leader of his party in April 2013.
-Propelled by hope and hard work, he focused his leadership on building the team and the plan to create growth that works for the middle class, and fair economic opportunity for everyone; on respect for and promotion of freedom and diversity; and on a more democratic government that represents all of Canada.
+Propelled by hope and hard work, he focused his leadership on building the team and the plan to create growth that works for the middle class.
+He advocated for fair economic opportunity for everyone, respect for and promotion of freedom and diversity, and a more democratic government that represents all of Canada.

 On October 19, 2015, Mr. Trudeau led his party to victory, winning a majority government with seats in every province and territory across the country.
 He was elected on a platform for change and growing the middle class.